Skip to Content, Navigation, or Footer.

 I hope for some sort of racial reckoning on campus, and for people to think about how they are positioned and how they perceive each other.
 I hope for a consistent space for Asian students to find a collective community.
 Most of all, I hope for Asian students at Dartmouth to have permission to feel, to grieve, to recognize something is wrong and to ask hard questions about this place and what it means for us to be here.

 Asian students at Dartmouth face a cultural atmosphere of indifference.
-No one hates you enough to bar you from the room, but they do not care enough to truly listen.
+Indifference neatly eludes our diversity-equity-inclusion standards for racism, since these days Asians are rarely formally excluded.
+No one hates you enough to bar you from the room, but they do not care enough to listen to you or truly let you feel entitled to be there.
 It often manifests as an unease subtly underscoring daily life.
 In Won’s case, it might have led to his death.

 Daniel Lin is a member of the Class of 2023.
 He was involved with the Dartmouth Asian American Studies Collective and bandmates with Jang in Catalysis, later renamed Silkstream.
 Guest columns represent the views of their author(s), which are not necessarily those of The Dartmouth.